Zoroiscrying/ZorosProcessingProjs/README.md

 # ZorosProcessingProjs
 My processing projects to gain excecises on generative art.
-Peace!